KQM-git/TCL/characters/geo/yunjin.md

 ### **Flower and a Fighter**

 When Yun Jin triggers the Crystallize Reaction, her DEF is increased by 20% for 12s.

+* The DEF % increase does not apply to the hit that triggers the Crystallize.
 {% endtab %}

 {% tab title="C5" %}